 Economy and Job Market

-The City of Orlando has declared Southeast Orlando as its future growth center.
-Located adjacent to the Orlando International Airport and distanced 10-20 miles from downtown Orlando, this section of the city is poised for an economic boon in the next decade.
-The proposed expansion will build upon the already serene and dynamic Southeast Orlando landscape that today is defined by luxurious homes, breathtaking lakes and green acreage, award-winning golf courses and tennis centers, restaurants, shopping centers and entertainment complexes.
-The urban expansion will introduce upscale, master-planned communities to the area in addition to new business parks and schools.
-A high-speed rail system linking Tampa, Orlando and Miami with a hub at the international airport nearby is also in the works.
+The City of Orlando has declared Southeast Orlando as its current growth center.
+Located adjacent to the Orlando International Airport and distanced 10-20 miles from downtown Orlando, this section of the city is perfectly situated for economic and structural developments.
+Recent developments have added to the already serene and dynamic Southeast Orlando landscape that today is defined by luxurious homes, breathtaking lakes and green acreage, award-winning golf courses and tennis centers, restaurants, shopping centers and entertainment complexes.
+The urban expansion has introduced upscale, master-planned communities to the area in addition to new business parks and schools.

 Southeast Orlando is already home to Innovation Way, which is a 17-mile corridor lined with hundreds of companies in a variety of industries.
-The Central Florida Research Park is considered the seventh largest of its kind in the country, and is home to over 120 companies staffing more than 9,000 jobs.
-Other large employers based on Innovation Way include Burnham Institute for Medical Research, the University of Central Florida's Medical School, Veterans Hospital, Nemours, CuraScript, and game software maker n-Space.
+The Central Florida Research Park is considered the fourth largest of its kind in the country, and is home to over 120 companies staffing more than 9,000 jobs.
+Other large employers near Innovation Way include Burnham Institute for Medical Research, the University of Central Florida's Medical School, Veterans Hospital, and Nemours.
 The economy is strong and will continue to improve with the many new projects that are currently underway to make Southeast Orlando a major economic center along the east coast.

 Attractions and Points of Interest